edanalytics/earthmover_edfi_bundles/assessments/Lexia_Core5/README.md

 * **Submitter name**: Sam LeBlanc
 * **Submitter organization**: Education Analytics

+**Important note**: Lexia Core5 results files are a snapshot of the students' usage and performance in the Lexia platform to date.
+This bundle creates studentAssessment Ed-Fi records at the student-year level, resulting in the studentAssessment records being overwritten with the most updated data each day rather than creating a historical record.

 To run this bundle, please add your own source file(s) and column(s):
 <details>
 <summary><code>core5_ytd.csv</code></summary>